ibexa/documentation-user/docs/getting_started.md

 - **Content** gives you access to the content repository.
 It lets you navigate the Content tree, create, edit, move, copy, delete content, etc.
 - **Admin** is the administration panel where you can manage users, sections, permissions, etc.
 - **Page** enables you to create and edit block-based Pages.
-It is is only available for eZ Enterprise users.
+It is only available for eZ Enterprise users.

 ### User settings